zxphyrx/highway/app/views/overview/undercity.md

 #### Parents

-We will have parent information calls a few weeks before the event!
+We will have parent information calls on Zoom a few weeks before the event!

 Note that Hack Club will not pay for parent travel.